 On May 12, 2012, Women's Studies lost a good friend, Sandy River.
-Sandy served as our library liaison, a member of the Women's Studies Advisory Board and provided countless other small and large acts of support and encouragement that will be sorely missed by all of us in Women's Studies.
-A memorial service will be held in the future, but as yet no date has been set.
-Watch the Women's Studies web site for more information to come.
+Sandy served as our library liaison, a member of the Women's Studies Advisory Board and provided countless other small and large acts of support and encouragement that will be sorely missed by all of us in Women's Studies. - Dr. Charlotte Dunham, Director, Women's & Gender Studies

 - Sandy was active in professional organizations at the state and national level.
 Read more...

 - An endowment fund has been established in honor and memory of our friend and colleague, Sandy River.

 - Description: The Sandy River Memorial Endowment will provide assistance to a student at Texas Tech, with preference, to outstanding graduate or undergraduate students who presents library and/or archival research in gender studies or related fields at the Texas Tech Annual All University Conference.

 - Students must submit an abstract for an individual paper by the deadline of the "Call for Proposals" of the Texas Tech Annual All University Conference.

 - Students will be notified by the conference organizers if their abstract was accepted or declined.